 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the portfolio turnover rate of the Fund's predecessor fund was 8% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.